Insurgency: Sandstorm Beta 2 is live. We’ve gathered all the details we know about it and the previous tester in one place.

 When do the Insurgency: Sandstorm betas start?

 So far, New World has confirmed that two beta phases will be taking place for Insurgency: Sandstorm.
-The first of which, simply called Beta 1, takes place this week.
+The first of which, simply called Beta 1, took place earlier this month.

-Starting Thursday, August 9 and until Monday, August 13, players will be going hands-on with a host of new content to test out the game for themselves.
-The first phase kicks off at 9am PT, 12pm ET, 5pm BST.
+The second pre-order beta started earlier this week on Monday, August 27 and remains open until September 18.
+As with Beta 1, players will be going hands-on with a host of new content to test out the game for themselves.

 Who can get into the Insurgency: Sandstorm betas?

-The two upcoming Insurgency: Sandstorm beta weekends are both exclusive to pre-order customers.
+The Insurgency: Sandstorm betas are exclusive to pre-order customers.
 The only guaranteed way of getting access is to pre-order the game on Steam, which automatically makes the beta available in your Steam library when it goes live.

 Fortunately, owners of the original Insurgency on Steam can get Sandstorm for 20% off, or $24/£24/€27.
 That’s 10% off for pre-ordering, and another 10% off as a loyalty discount.
 Do bear in mind, however, that the loyalty discount is only available until the end of the year.

 So far, New World did not say if it’ll be distributing beta keys through official channels or other websites.
-We’ll keep you updated if other means of getting into the betas are announced.
+We’ll keep you updated if other means of getting into the beta are announced.

 Is Insurgency: Sandstorm getting a beta on PS4 or Xbox One?